CodeOptimization/dataStructure/JavaRelated.md

         s.indexOf("a", 1);
         //Returns the index within this string of the last occurrence of the specified character. s.lastIndexOf("a");
-        //Returns the index within this string of the last occurrence of the specified character, searching backward
+        //Returns the index within this string of the last occurrence of the specified character, searching
-        // starting at the specified index((include)).
+        //backward starting at the specified index((include)).
         s.indexOf("a", 1);
         //Converts this string to a new character array. s.toCharArray();